G.A.R. Post: Oliver Morton Post # 10 Snohomish, WA

-Prosper Joshua Field was born in Athol, Massachusetts in (June) 1834.
-His birth date has, as yet, not been found in available documentation.
+Prosper Joshua Field was born in the State of Massachusetts (June) 1834.
+His birth month or date has, as yet, been found in available documentation.
 His parents were Elihu (b.
 1784 MA) and Betsey (nee Stratton b.
 1793 MA) Field.

-Prospered J. Field died 9/19/1903 in Snohomish County, WA Burial was/is in the Snohomish Grand Army Of The Republic Cemetery.
+Prosper Joshua Field died in 1903.
+Burial was/is in the Snohomish Grand Army Of The Republic cemetery.
 The burial was handled by the local G.A.R. post.

 R Bruce Smith